snedderman-afk/MarvelPowerExpert/README.md

 In my first graph, I used geom_point(), which produced what appeared to be a roughly linear relationship between Strength and Durability.
 However, I quickly noticed that many data points were overlapping.
 To address this, I created a second plot using geom_jitter(), which spreads the points slightly and allows all observations to be seen clearly.
 From the jittered plot, I observed that Avengers with high Durability and high Strength almost always possess powers.
 There is one notable exception: a non-powered Avenger who shows unusually high Durability and Strength, standing out from the general pattern.
-I also identified an outlier — a powered Avenger with very low Strength and Durability.
+I also identified an outlier.
+A powered Avenger with very low Strength and Durability.
 This could be due to several factors: their abilities may not be physical (e.g., magic, technology, intellect, or energy-based powers), their power classification may come from a non-combat skill, or they may have powers that don’t contribute to physical stats.
 This explains why their durability and strength scores are low despite being labeled as powered.

 ![graph 2](Avengers_Durability_Strength_GEOMJITTER.png)